zhouzypaul/zhouzypaul.github.io/index.md

 Outside of this, I like to jam on my guitar, play badminton, and watch standups and movies.
 If this one-sentence description doesn't satify your curiosity, check out [this](/personal/) page.

 I love connecting with people.
-If you'd like to get in contact with me, please reach out at [zhiyuan_zhou@berkeley.edu](mailto:zhiyuan_zhou@berkeley.edu).
+If you'd like to get in contact with me, please reach out at [zhiyuan_zhou at berkeley dot edu].

 ## Recent News
 last updated: July 2023